What Is a Skills Test in a Job Interview

 Before you attempt a skills test, clarify what the employer wants to measure.
 Is it speed, accuracy, problem-solving rationale, or domain knowledge?
 Read the job description again and look for explicit competencies.
 Where possible, ask the recruiter for sample tasks or a brief on test expectations.

-Preparation is not about memorizing answers; it’s about practicing the task types you’ll face.
+Preparation is not about memorising answers; it’s about practising the task types you’ll face.
 For technical roles, recreate real-world problems and time yourself.
-For situational judgement, practice articulating the reasoning behind choices.
-For language tests, practice writing and speaking within industry contexts.
+For situational judgement, practise articulating the reasoning behind choices.
+For language tests, practise writing and speaking within industry contexts.

+• Use high-quality materials to showcase capability.
 Ensure your application materials support the skills you demonstrate.
 A strong resume that aligns with the test outcomes helps hiring teams connect performance evidence to experience.
-If you need a quick refresh of your application materials before a test-based interview, consider downloading resume and cover letter templates to make sure your story and results are clearly presented.

 How Hiring Managers Should Implement Skills Tests Successfully